Depression (PDQ®)NCI PDQ Summaries for Patients

 - Appetite changes.

-- Either not sleeping or sleeping too much.
+- Not sleeping or sleeping too much.

 - Loss of interest or pleasure in usual activities.

 - Lack of emotion in children younger than 6 years.